 In much of the arid inland central region of South Africa and in southern Namibia one may find G. variegata on hard ground among rocks, under scrub or in full sunlight.
 Flowering happens in habitat from midwinter to early spring.

 The plant propagates vegetatively from shoots at base level, the stolons.
-But be careful to provide sun, good drainage and only a little water, otherwise your kanniedood will find a way of failing its name and die.
+Be careful to provide access to sunlight, good drainage and only a little water, otherwise your kanniedood will find a way of failing its name.

 If it flowers in your garden during a second season or more, consider yourself an accomplished gardener (Reynolds, 1974; Wikipedia; Jeppe, 1969).